UWSEDS-aut17/uwseds-group-zero/README.md

 Feedback to instructor's suggestion of testing our user_interface.py:

-- For the test of all UI functions, when we tried to test them (i.e., askopenimgfile(), resize_image(), askopenvideofile(), askcam(), delete_placeholder(), askmodelfile(), asklabelfile(), outputvideopath()), we found it's really hard to give a real input and test the result, because the input should be the dynamic interface and output is also function of actions like showing, bindding.
+- For the test of all UI functions, when we tried to test them (i.e., askopenimgfile(), resize_image(), askopenvideofile(), askcam(), delete_placeholder(), askmodelfile(), asklabelfile(), outputvideopath()), we found it's really hard to pass input argument to those functions in user_interface.py and access the variables in it since it needs user's interactions to specify inputs, and some functions are callbacks which are only called when user clicks the button.
+In other words, unit testing on GUI functions will encounter greater troubles and we have to destroy the current application structure.
+We think it's not worth to do so.

 - On the other part, in these UI functions, the packages we used include tkinter, PIL, cv2 and appfunction.py (written by our own).
 For tkinter, PIL and cv2, they are all well-developed packages, and there are uinittests for appfunction.py.

 - For the issue of wrong file types, we limited the file types in the input function, i.e. jpg for image, avi & mp4 for video, .pbtxt for labelmap and .pb for object detection frozen model.
 So wrong file type will not be expected to appear.